-OMAHA (DTN) -- As the country celebrates the 50th anniversary of National Ag Day on Tuesday, President Joe Biden signed a proclamation on Monday, while lawmakers in charge of drafting the next farm bill laid out some funding priorities and hard lines when it comes to spending.
+OMAHA (DTN) -- As the country celebrated the 50th anniversary of National Ag Day on Tuesday, March 21, President Joe Biden signed a proclamation on Monday, March 20, while lawmakers in charge of drafting the next farm bill laid out some funding priorities and hard lines when it comes to spending.

 Biden's proclamation cited programs his administration has advanced to help agriculture.

 "On National Agriculture Day, we celebrate all the farmers, farmworkers, ranchers, fishers, foresters, and other agricultural workers who do so much to make our nation strong, fuel our economy, and steward our lands.
 America owes them," Biden said.

 He also noted his administration is working to promote fair competition in agriculture while looking at anti-competitive practices and "working to secure the so-called 'right to repair' so farmers can fix their own machinery and tractors" and "making it easier for farmers to bring claims against exploitative poultry processors."

 He pointed to investments the administration is making to expand small meat-processing operations and increase domestic fertilizer production, as well as help farmers through crop insurance "who are willing to risk double cropping."

 At a policy conference Monday, March 20, in Washington hosted by Agri-Pulse Communications, the chairs and ranking members of the House and Senate Agriculture Committees also talked extensively about the budget challenges facing the current farm bill debate.

 GT THOMPSON: FARM BILL SPENDING INVESTS